alevisentini/testframework/README.md

 ## 📘 Purpose of This Repository

-This project serves as a QA Engineer portfolio, demonstrating skills in:
+This repository serves as both a **practical QA tool** and a **learning reference**.
+It also serves as a QA Engineer portfolio, demonstrating skills in:

 - Automation framework design